zmess24/git-cheatsheet/README.md

 # Git Cheatsheet

-## Purpose
+#### Purpose

-This is cheatsheet is for the benefit myself and other interested parties.
-It list and define the use cases of both simple and advanced git commands.
+This is cheatsheet is for the benefit of myself and others.
+It will list and define the use cases of both simple and advanced git commands.